 - 3⁄4 cup buttermilk

-- Halve chicken legs, separating thigh from drumstick; season with salt and pepper; set aside.
-Put remaining chicken into a pot; cover with salted water; boil.
-Reduce heat; simmer until breast is just cooked, 12–15 minutes.
-Remove chicken.
-Cut breast and wings from carcass.
-Discard any skin and bones from breast and wing meat; cut into 1" chunks; chill.
-Return carcass to pot; simmer for 1 hour.
-Strain; reserve 4 cups broth (save remainder for another use).
+- Halve the chicken legs, separating the thigh from the drumstick.
+Season with salt and pepper; set aside.
+Place remaining chicken in a pot, cover with salted water, and bring to a boil.
+Reduce the heat to a simmer and cook until the breast is just cooked, 12–15 minutes.
+Remove the chicken.
+Cut the breast and wings from the carcass.
+Discard any skin and bones from the breast and wing meat, cut into 1-inch chunks, and refrigerate.
+Return the carcass to the pot and simmer for 1 hour.
+Strain; reserve 4 cups broth (save the remainder for another use).

-- Meanwhile, cook bacon in a large wide pot over medium heat until crisp, 8–10 minutes.
-Transfer bacon to a plate; leave fat in pot.
-Add and heat oil; brown drumsticks and thighs, 8–10 minutes.
+- Meanwhile, in a large, wide pot over medium heat, add the bacon and cook until crisp, 8–10 minutes.
+Transfer to a plate, leaving the fat in the pot.
+Add the oil; when the oil is hot, brown the chicken drumsticks and thighs, 8–10 minutes.
 Transfer to a plate.
-Add thyme, garlic, carrots, celery, onions, and bay leaf; cook until light brown, 18–20 minutes.
-Add 2⁄3 cup flour; cook for 1 minute.
-Add wine; cook for 1 minute.
-Whisk in reserved broth and salt and pepper to taste.
-Nestle in drumsticks, thighs, and bacon.
-Reduce heat to medium-low and simmer, covered, for 15 minutes.
+Add the thyme, garlic, carrots, celery, onions, and bay leaf; cook until light brown, 18–20 minutes.
+Add ⅔ cup flour; cook for 1 minute.
+Add the wine; cook for 1 minute.
+Whisk in the reserved broth and salt and pepper to taste.
+Nestle in the drumsticks, thighs, and bacon.
+Reduce the heat to medium-low and simmer, covered, for 15 minutes.

-- Whisk together remaining flour, baking powder, baking soda, 1 1⁄2 tsp. salt, and 1⁄4 tsp. pepper in a bowl.
-Combine butter, buttermilk, and parsley in a second bowl; pour into flour mixture; stir to make a thick batter.
-Uncover pot; add breast and wing meat.
-Drop batter in 8 large spoonfuls over the top.
-Simmer, covered, until dumpings are cooked, 20–25 minutes.
+- In a bowl, whisk together the remaining 2 cups flour, baking powder, baking soda, 1½ tsp. salt, and ¼ tsp. pepper.
+In a separate bowl, combine the butter, buttermilk, and parsley.
+Pour into the flour mixture and stir to make a thick batter.
+Uncover the pot; add the reserved breast and wing meat.
+Drop the batter in 8 large spoonfuls over the top.
+Cover and simmer until the dumplings are cooked, 20–25 minutes.